Schermerhorn Symphony Center

-The Schermerhorn Symphony Center is a concert hall in downtown Nashville, Tennessee.
+Schermerhorn Symphony Center is a concert hall in downtown Nashville, Tennessee.
 Ground was broken on December 3, 2003.
 The center formally opened on September 9, 2006, with a gala concert conducted by Leonard Slatkin and broadcast by PBS affiliates throughout the state.
 The center is named in honor of Kenneth Schermerhorn (/ˈskɜrmərhɔrn/ SKUR-mər-horn), who was the music director and conductor of the Nashville Symphony from 1983 until his death in 2005; the center was named before maestro Schermerhorn's death.